NRLParticipation/NRL-Cookbook/docs/overview/using-the-guide.md

-# How to Use the Guide
+# How to use the guide

 ## Quick start checklist
 - Choose the role that matches your responsibilities.